www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

-Sometimes a repo (=monorepo) with many projects is a better idea, as it is easier to manage a single repo than multiple one, especially, if these are published at public software forges, were each repo requires some manual work, at least for the setup.
+Sometimes a repo (=monorepo) with many projects is a better idea, as it is easier to manage a single repo than multiple one, especially, if these are published at public software forges, where each repo requires some manual work, at least for the setup.
-Also, keep in mind that such a mono repo can always be split up into multiple ones later on.
+Also, keep in mind, that such a mono repo can always be split up into multiple ones later on.